+India is the 2nd largest steel producer in the world and also approaching towards a full quality regime.
+To achieve the objective of full quality regime, it is necessary to bring all the relevant Indian steel standards under the ambit of the steel quality control order.
 In India, Bureau of Indian Standards (BIS) is the National Standards Body, who are engaged in formulation and implementation of National Standards knows as Indian Standards.
 Adoption of Indian Standards or marking products to bear ISI Mark by its very nature is optional unless it is made mandatory under specific Law, Rules & Regulations.
 Section 16 of BIS Act, 2016 authorizes Union Government to make the use of ISI marks mandatory in the public interest.

 Vide Gazette Notification dated 12th March, 2012, Ministry of Steel had notified two Quality Control orders namely: Steel and Steel Products (Quality Control) Order, 2012 and Steel and Steel Products (Quality Control) Second Order, 2012.
 In the first order 7 Standards and in the second order 9 products (one product later withdrawn) were notified and now these products require mandatory Certification.
-Later on 18th December, 2015, Ministry of Steel notified 15 more products vide order namely Steel and Steel Products (Quality Control) Order, 2015.
+On 18th December, 2015, Ministry of Steel notified 15 more products vide order namely Steel and Steel Products (Quality Control) Order, 2015.
 This covers the major flat and long products to ensure safety & security of infrastructure & engineering products made of steel.
 Further, Government issued another quality control order namely Stainless Steel Products (Quality Control) Order, 2016, dated 10th June, 2016 covering thereby 3 categories of stainless steel products covered under 3 Indian Standards.
+On 13th August, 2018, Ministry of Steel merged all the previous steel quality control orders and added 15 new standards into a single order, namely; Steel and Steel Products (Quality Control) Order, 2018 covering thereby 53 steel products.

-Later, Ministry of Steel merged all the previous steel quality control orders and added 15 new standards into a single order notified on 13th August, 2018, namely; Steel and Steel Products (Quality Control) Order, 2018 covering thereby 53 steel products.
-The order Steel and Steel Products (Quality Control) Order, 2018 may be seen at the link given below.
+Later, Ministry of Steel added 13 new standards into a single order and notified on 22nd July, 2019, namely ; Steel and Steel Products (Quality Control) Order, 2019 covering thereby 66 Steel and Steel products.
+The Steel and Steel Products (Quality Control) Order, 2019 may be seen at the link given below.